sutta » an » an6 » Aṅguttara Nikāya 6.60

 Evamevaṁ kho, āvuso, idhekacco puggalo sabbanimittānaṁ amanasikārā animittaṁ cetosamādhiṁ upasampajja viharati.

-“In the same way, take the case of a person who, not focusing on any signs, enters and remains in the signless immersion of the heart …
+“In the same way, take a person who, not focusing on any signs, enters and remains in the signless immersion of the heart …

 So ‘lābhimhi animittassa cetosamādhissā’ti saṁsaṭṭho viharati bhikkhūhi bhikkhunīhi upāsakehi upāsikāhi raññā rājamahāmattehi titthiyehi titthiyasāvakehi.